Are you a Young Carer?

 - need help with the caring

 At Parson Street, we want to ensure all Young Carers are offered support.
-Ms Buckle is responsible for coordinating this provision through the HUB.

 We seek to raise awareness of this issue so that any child acting as Young Carers can be identified and supported.
 Pupils already identified as Young Carers know that they can speak to any member of staff if they feel they need extra support.